Mud on the Tires

 Mud on the Tires is the third studio album by American country music artist Brad Paisley.
 Released on July 22, 2003, through Arista Nashville, it produced four hit singles on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts: the Top Five hits "Celebrity", "Little Moments" and "Whiskey Lullaby", as well as the Number One title track.
 The album itself has been certified 2× Platinum by the RIAA, while "Whiskey Lullaby" and the title-track have been certified as gold singles.
+Mud on the Tires is Paisley's first album to feature a crossover-friendly country-pop sound, which was a departure from his earlier neotraditional country albums.

 Content

 The album produced four singles for Paisley.
 First was "Celebrity", which peaked at number 3 on the country charts.
 Following it were the number 2 "Little Moments", and then the number 3 "Whiskey Lullaby" in 2004.
 This latter song, a duet with Alison Krauss, was her first Top 40 country hit since her guest vocal on Kenny Rogers' Number One hit "Buy Me a Rose" in 2000.
 "Whiskey Lullaby" was later covered by Jon Randall, who co-wrote it, on his 2005 album Walking Among the Living.
 The title track was the fourth and final release from this album.
-In February 2005, this song became Paisley's fourth Number One hit.
+In February 2005, this song became Paisley's fourth Number One hit, and his first since “I'm Gonna Miss Her (The Fishin' Song)” in 2002.

 "Is It Raining at Your House" is a cover of a song originally recorded by Vern Gosdin on his 1988 album Chiseled in Stone.
 Gosdin's rendition was a number 10 country hit that year.
 "Spaghetti Western Swing" is a narrative skit featuring Redd Volkaert.
 The final track is a hidden track called "Kung Pao", another skit featuring Bill Anderson, George Jones and "Little" Jimmy Dickens.

 "The Cigar Song" is based on an urban legend about a man who purchases expensive cigars and takes out insurance on them, then smokes them and asks for the insurance money after claiming that they were lost in a "series of small fires".